startxfr/helm-repository/charts/cluster-3scale/README.md

 # Helm-chart STARTX : cluster-3scale

-This helm chart used to configure cluster generic behaviours like image prunning and cluster auto-scaling capacity
+This helm chart used to configure 3scale at the cluster level

 ## Install the repository